OSC/ood-documentation/docs/_sources/installation/install-apps.rst.txt

 Dashboard App
 -------------

-The `Dashboard <https://github.com/OSC/ood-dashboard>`_ is a Ruby on Rails app that serves as a gateway for all the other Open OnDemand apps.
+The :ref:`dashboard` is a Ruby on Rails app that serves as a gateway for all the other Open OnDemand apps.

 #.
 Start in the build directory for system web applications: